andrevidela/Research-report/Thesis/index.md

 The hole has been updated to reflect the fact that though `v` is in scope, no uses of it are available.
 Despite that we still need to make up a value of type `a` out of thin air, which is impossible because we do not know how to construct a value of type `a`.

 While there are experimental ideas that allow us to recover those capabilities, they are not currently present in Idris2.
-We will talk about those limitations and how to overcome them in section 4.
+We will talk about those limitations and how to overcome them in section \ref{sec:qtt-ergonomics}.

-## Dancing around linear types
+## Dancing Around Linear Types

+\label{subsec:dancing-around}

 Linear values cannot be duplicated or ignored, but provided we know how the values are constructed, we can work hard enough to tear them apart and build them back up.
 This allows us to dance around the issue of ignoring and duplicating linear variables by exploiting pattern matching in order to implement functions such as ``copy : (1 v : a) `-> (a, a)`` and `drop : (1 v : a) -> ()`.